Names of the American Civil War: Civil War

 In the United States, "Civil War" is the most common term for the conflict and has been used by the overwhelming majority of reference books, scholarly journals, dictionaries, encyclopedias, popular histories, and mass media in the United States since the early 20th century.
 The National Park Service, the government organization entrusted by the US Congress to preserve the battlefields of the war, uses this term.
 Writings of prominent men such as Jefferson Davis, Robert E. Lee, Ulysses S. Grant, William Tecumseh Sherman, P. G. T. Beauregard, Nathan Bedford Forrest, and Judah P. Benjamin used the term "Civil War" during the conflict.
 Abraham Lincoln used it on multiple occasions.
-In 1862, the US Supreme Court used the terms "the present civil war between the United States and the so called Confederate States" and "the civil war such as that now waged between the Northern and Southern States."

 English-language historians outside the United States usually refer to the conflict as the "American Civil War".
-Such variations are also used in the United States if the war might otherwise be confused with another civil war such as the English Civil War, the Russian Civil War, or the Spanish Civil War.
+Such variations are also used in the United States if the war might otherwise be confused with another civil war such as the English Civil War of the 17th century, the Russian Civil War of 1918–1922, or the Spanish Civil War of 1936–1939.